 10. Busy Bags

-We have made a few different busy bags for our kids which are Ziploc gallon bags filled with activities for the kids.
+We have made a few different busy bags for road trip activities our kids which are Ziploc gallon bags filled with activities for the kids.
 One of my favorites is a map of the US that we had laminated so they can draw on them with Dry Erase markers.

 We have also made a kids version of Suduko, letter tracing, a picture with a list of items to find on it and more.
 And if you Google busy bags you will find a lot more to choose from.

 Probably one of the most important things is expectations.
-We always go into it expecting that things are not going to go perfect, and believe me they never do.
+We always go into it expecting that things are not going to go perfect, early mornings are not going to be easy and believe me they never are.
 Also, I have no expectations that I am going to be able to sit still for long.
 Someone always wants or needs something, but that is the way it is on a family road trip.

 So time to head to the gas station to fill up on gas, get the kids in the car and hit the road!

-Overall enjoy the adventure as much as the destination and have fun!
+Overall enjoy the adventure as much as the destination and have fun – you got this!!

 Check out these great tips on how to raise a good traveler.